pokt-network/docs/paths/node-runner/zero-to-node/5-2-staking.md

     ```

     {% hint style="info" %}
     The `YourChainIds` placeholder above should be a list of relay chain IDs that are defined in your `~/.pocket/config/chains.json` file.
-In this guide we only setup `0001`, but if you were relaying to multiple chains each id would be separated by a comma.
+In this guide we only set up `0001`, but if you were relaying to multiple chains each id would be separated by a comma.
 For example, `0001,0022,0040`.
 Also, as of `RC-0.8.2` there are two staking methods: `custodial` and `non-custodial`.
 The custodial method is used in the example above.
     {% endhint %}

 After you send the stake command, you'll be prompted for your `passphrase`, then you should see something like this: